Head to head

 Make wins

-Native cron + one-off triggers per agent; webhook triggers scaffolded.
+Native cron and one-off triggers per agent, plus webhook triggers.

 Mature trigger ecosystem: instant webhooks, polling, cron, mailhooks, plus app-specific instant triggers across hundreds of modules.